andrewSmellz/CartinaText/README.md

     print all values on stack to terminal
     `display`
 * **print**
-    print a string literal to the terminal
+    print a string literal to the terminal      string should be elcosed in quotes `print "hello world"`
-    `print hello world`
 * **read**
     read a user input from the terminal
     `read`